Disaster Recovery Funding Arrangements

 • adding more drains to roads

-Climate and risk information is used to make the best choices.
+Climate and risk information are also used to make the best choices.

 Grants are available to primary producers.